a2hosting/a2-optimized-wp/README.md

 **Compress Images on Upload**:

-* Enables and configures Warp iMagick Image Optimizer.
+* Enables and configures Image Optimizer.
 * Compresses images that are uploaded to save bandwidth.
 * Improves page load times: especially on sites with many images.